 What's My Approach to Therapy?

-In practicing psychotherapy for over 25 years, I have had the great privilege of offering an empathic, safe space and secure therapeutic relationship for patients to feel seen, heard, and deeply understood.
+In practicing psychotherapy for over 25 years I have placed great value on offering an empathic, safe space and secure therapeutic relationship for patients to feel seen, heard, and deeply understood.
 The specific nature of the therapy relationship allows for all aspects of the self to feel welcomed and accepted, the space to process complex life experiences, a safe resting place for the expression of emotions, and ultimately to find healing and freedom from deeply held emotional, psychological, and relational wounds.

 My psychotherapy approach is informed by a developmental, relational, and intersubjective psychoanalytic frame of reference that allows for mutual exploration, insightawareness and working through emotions, relational patterns, and other areas of concern.